Jason Castro (singer): 2012–2013: Only a Mountain

 Castro released a five-song EP on August 28, 2012.
 His third album, Only a Mountain, was released on January 15, 2013.

-Castro also toured on the Christian tour Winterjam in connection with this album.
+Castro also toured on the Christian tour, Winterjam, in connection with this album.

 Music with younger siblings and transition into real estate

 Castro has released covers on iTunes with his two younger siblings, Michael and Jackie, both of whom are also singer-songwriters.
-The three siblings also formed a group called Castro, and in May 2015 they released their first music video for the original song "Rock and Roll".
+The three siblings formed a group called Castro, and in May 2015 they released their first music video for the original song "Rock and Roll".
 The band released their first album Diamond Dreams with Fervent Records in 2016.
 Jackie left Castro in mid-2018 to pursue a solo career in Nashville, Tennessee.
 After the band broke up, Castro returned to Dallas and began work as real estate agent with Coldwell Banker Residential Brokerage.
 Two years later, he formed Castro Property Group with his brother.